Hadokane/CCI_PP4_Radicool_Store/README.md

 ---

-The below wireframes - created with [Draw io](https://www.draw.io) - demonstrate the positions of features and elements within the sites many apps and pages, providing a simplified visual demonstration of the project's architecture and design choices.
+The below wireframes - created with [Draw io](https://www.draw.io) - demonstrate the positions of features and elements within the site's many apps and pages, providing a simplified visual demonstration of the project's architecture and design choices.

 <details><summary>Radicool Wireframe</summary><img src="docs/schema/wireframe.png" alt="Radicool Wireframe"></details>